-major works and Rs.
+46. A sum of Rs.
+8,00,000 approximately was spent during the year on major works and Rs.
 87,000 on minor works.
-In view of the reductions in the strength of the police proposed by me, it is, for obvious reasons, all the more necessary that the health of the force should receive proper consideration.
+In proposed by me, it is, for obvious reasons, all the more necessary that the health of the force should receive proper consideration.
 In previous annual administration reports, as well as in other communications, I have sufficiently dealt with the subject of the requirements of the Department in respect of quarters and buildings.
 I will now confine myself to pointing out that as the ordinary policeman has to make his home for 30 years in police lines, the advantages of providing comfortable and sanitary quarters for him cannot be over-estimated.
 A perusal of the administration reports of the Inspectors-General of Police of other Presidencies, etc., will also show the importance generally attached by them to this subject.